 Has the ability to create discounts based on category, brand, order amounts, order frequency and coupon codes, as well as product specific promotions.
 However, these are all specific and pre-defined and does not offer the level of control over criteria and discount action that a Rule-Builder type solution does.
 It does have a neat “Auto add to basket” feature though.

 The rule definition application is located in the settings area of the Shopware 6 Administration interface:

 There are currently two scopes of rule defined - Shipping Payment & Price.
 You can find detailed information on setting up Rules here.
 These instructions include details of all the conditions that can be used to help define the relevant logic.

 While all major ecommerce platforms offer a range of great promotional tools, Shopware is a good distance in front in terms of functionality and flexibility.
-However, the Shopware Rule Builder is still only in its infancy but already has the potential to revolutionise how ecommerce businesses deliver value to customers and automate internal processes for their staff.
+However, the Shopware Rule Builder has the potential to revolutionise how ecommerce businesses deliver value to customers and automate internal processes for their staff.

 In these times of upheaval and uncertainty, it is Open Source platforms that offer a culture of constant innovation and have the flexibility and the diverse community to deliver real and relevant solutions.

 Subscribe to the Shopware newsletter